top of page

 England, 1470.
 Richard Neville has run out of allies.

-Alice will not wait at home this time.
 She has spent twenty years watching Richard ride to war.
-She has spent twenty years being left behind.
+Twenty years waiting.

 Not this time.